Mayanna Berrin v. Delta Air Lines Inc.: Lawsuit

 Mayanna Berrin is a resident of Glendale, California who has purchased flights from the defendant on multiple occasions.
 She claims that before buying these tickets, she witnessed their use of the phrase "the world's first carbon-neutral airline" and it led her to believe that Delta was currently a carbon-neutral business.

-Delta Airlines is one of the leading airlines in the world.
+Delta Air Lines is one of the leading airlines in the world.
 Headquartered in Atlanta, the airline flies regionally and internationally, including to the state of California where this case comes out of.